bogdan0083/js-playground/README.md

 # Javascript Playground
-Simple JS playground to play with algorithms, data structures and overall js language.
+Simple JS playground to play with Algorithms and Data Structures.

 You can run each example simply by running: